djmadeira/multi-site-ftp-backup-script/readme.md

 ## Changelog

+### 1.2.1
+* Fixed a bug where new zips were deleted and old ones were kept
+* Added the date to the output log for easier debugging

 ### 1.2
 * Fixed script endlessly retrying a bad connection
 * Added "FLAGS" field to allow options to be passed to the mirror command on a site-by-site basis